-- OPTAVIA's innovative model is client centric, it has one price and approximately 90.0% of its revenue is from clients. - OPTAVIA boasts a health and wellness community, where about 90.0% of coaches come from the client base and have been in their clients' shoes.
+- · OPTAVIA's innovative model is client-centric and has one sales price to both OPTAVIA Coaches and clients.
+There is no tiered pricing. - OPTAVIA boasts a health and wellness community, where about 90% of OPTAVIA Coaches come from the client base and have been in their clients' shoes.
 They promote a holistic health and wellness program and are not focused on product sales. - OPTAVIA Coaches promote a unified training system that aligns its leaders around a common mission.